Aculisme/LMP2/index.md

 <br>

-Founding Engineer at [Entangl.ai](https://entangl.ai).
-Former Master's student in Computer Science at Imperial College London.
+Interested in scalable distributed systems and machine learning.
+Master's graduate in Computer Science from Imperial College London.

 ## Education